InvoiceFox/InvoiceFox-API-bash/making-an-invoice.md

 ````

-### Add payment to invoice
+### Add payment to invoice (option 1)

-You can mark invoice paid in full without needing to have a amount of payment (value of invoice) on the client side.
-The other option is to add payment to invoice, where you also set the amount.
-That will be in extended documentation.
+To add information about payment to invoice use the method below.
+Here you also set the amount of payment so it can be partial payment.
+You can add multiple payment lines to invoice, with different amounts, dates, methods.

 * **date_of** - self explanatory
 * **amount** - amount paid, decimal number